|Best multifunctional backpack||Herschel Little America Laptop Backpack||Check Price||

 Best multifunctional backpack: Herschel Little America Laptop Backpack

-An elegant design and padded straps are the cherries on top of this technology-friendly design.
+As the best multifunctional backpack for school this model features an elegant design and padded straps are the cherries on top of this technology-friendly design.
 The Herschel backpack is loaded with storage space, featuring multiple compartments, a headphone port, and a phone pouch.
 And, its tech-safe fleece sleeve helps protect 15-inch laptops and tablets or smaller.

 Best backpack for elementary schoolers: Nike Kids Brasilia Just Do It Mini Backpack